fomightez/retreat16/index.rst

 .. figure:: http://mybinder.org/badge.svg
    :alt: Binder

-   Binder

-Once launched, give the notebook a minute to load and then press ``SHIFT+ENTER`` on your keyboard or press the play button in the toolbar several times to step through and run cells.
+Give the notebook a minute to load and then press ``SHIFT+ENTER`` on your keyboard or press the play buttonin the toolbar several times to step through and run cells.

 Those that should run will have the ``In [ ]`` on the left and they will become filled with numbers when complete.
 Several will have viewable